New Insights into Time Series Analysis II -- No Correlated Observations: Real data

 \item We also perform the selection using the previous standard procedure to select variable stars using non-correlated data, i.e. select all sources with an magnitude RMS above n times sigma above the noise model function.
 We compute the standard deviation and the X index for the K waveband using BA photometry.
 At one sigma above the Strateva function $\sim 81\%$ of WVSC1 stars are selected but at the expense of an $E_{tot} \simeq 103$.
 This $E_{tot}$ value is $\sim 5.2$ times larger than that found using our approach for the K waveband and $\sim 12$ times that considering all wavebands (see Table \ref{tab_ef}).
 This means that the modified-Strateva function joined with our empirical approach (see Eqs.~\ref{eq_bcutoff1} and \ref{eq_stratevamod}) and statistical weights (see Sect.~\ref{sec_Sumary_tests}) increases the selection efficiency by about $\sim 520\%$.

-\item The performance of previous and even statistical parameters are quite similar when we use the sample size correction and Strateva-modified function with the BAS approach.
+\item The performance of previous and even-statistical parameters are very similar when we use the sample size correction and Strateva-modified function with the BAS approach.
 Indeed, the efficiency level for EIQR is optimized if only the Strateva-modified function and sample size correction for BA photometry is used.

-\item The performance obtained from single statistical parameters in comparison with that found for $ED_{All}$ or $D_{All}$ are quite similar.
+\item The performance obtained from single statistical parameters in comparison with those found for $ED_{All}$ or $D_{All}$ are very similar.
 Therefore the combination of several statistical parameters does not provide an improvement according to our results.
 Moreover, the combination with more statistical parameters was performed but no improvement was found.

 \item The largest improvement is found when all wavebands are combined.
-This returns a set of potential variable stars about $2.1$, for $E_{WVSC1}\simeq 0.8$, and $4.9$, for $E_{WVSC1}\simeq 0.9$, times smaller than that found for single wavebands.
+This returns a set of potential variable stars of about $2.1$, for $E_{WVSC1}\simeq 0.8$ and $4.9$, for $E_{WVSC1}\simeq 0.9$, times smaller than that found for single wavebands.

 \end{itemize}